 Protective and Control Devices

 Disconnecting Devices: A manually operated disconnecting device will be provided and maintained by the Operator, at Operator’s expense, as a means of electrically isolating Operator’s Plant from the Company Electric System.
 Operator shall install the manually operated disconnecting device as part of the Operator Interconnecting Facilities.
 The manually operated disconnecting device will provide a visible means of disconnection and have a means for padlocking with Company’s padlocks.
+[General comment – need to discuss and specify the circumstances in which Company may exercise control or authority over these devices]

 Circuit Breakers: Operator shall provide, install, operate and maintain at a location or locations agreed to by the Company a circuit breaker or circuit breakers capable of automatically removing Operator’s Plant from the Company Electric System.
 Each circuit breaker installed by the Operator must have sufficient interruption capacity to interrupt the maximum available fault current at each circuit breaker location.
 Company reserves the right to require Operator to open all circuit breakers Company deems necessary to fulfill the power and authority granted to Company under the terms of this Agreement, and upon such a request by Company, Operator shall open such circuit breakers immediately.

-Fault and Loss of Utility Protection: Operator shall provide, install, operate and maintain all of the Protection and Control Devices required by Company, in accordance with Good Utility Practice, to safely, efficiently and reliably integrate Operator’s Plant with the Company Electric System.
-The Protection and Control Devices required by Company shall include, but not be limited to the following: i) main fault protection relay(s) and associated equipment capable of detecting a fault within Operator’s Plant and isolating Operator’s Plant from the Company Electric System when such faults occur; ii) fault protection relay(s) and associated equipment capable of detecting faults on the Company Electric System and isolating Operator’s Plant from the Company Electric System to prevent the Plant from contributing to such faults; and iii) loss of Company Electric System supply relay(s) and associated equipment capable of detecting Company Electric System Isolation Events and isolating Operator’s Plant from the Company Electric System to prevent unsafe or unreliable feedback from Operator’s Plant into the Company Electric System.
+Fault and Loss of Utility Protection: Operator shall provide, install, operate and maintain all of the Protection and Control Devices as are necessary in accordance with Good Utility Practice, to safely, efficiently and reliably integrate Operator’s Plant with the Company Electric System.
+The Protection and Control Devices required by this paragraph shall include, but not be limited to the following: i) main fault protection relay(s) and associated equipment capable of detecting a fault within Operator’s Plant and isolating Operator’s Plant from the Company Electric System when such faults occur; ii) fault protection relay(s) and associated equipment capable of detecting faults on the Company Electric System and isolating Operator’s Plant from the Company Electric System to prevent the Plant from contributing to such faults; and iii) loss of Company Electric System supply relay(s) and associated equipment capable of detecting Company Electric System Isolation Events and isolating Operator’s Plant from the Company Electric System to prevent unsafe or unreliable feedback from Operator’s Plant into the Company Electric System.
 All of the relays required for safe, efficient and reliable operation of the Plant with the Company Electric System shall be equipped with built-in test provisions.